Created by a Student, for Students

 Learn to Build Brain Tumor Segmentation Models

-A 12-month curriculum covering radiology, deep learning, nnU-Net, MONAI, and clinical deployment — everything you need to go from zero to competing in the BraTS Challenge at MICCAI.
+A 12-week curriculum covering radiology, deep learning, nnU-Net, MONAI, and clinical deployment — everything you need to go from zero to competing in the BraTS Challenge at MICCAI.

-A structured, month-by-month curriculum designed for students.
-Each month builds on the last — starting from clinical context, through preprocessing and model building, all the way to deployment and advanced radiomics.
+A structured, week-by-week curriculum designed for students.
+Each week builds on the last — starting from clinical context, through preprocessing and model building, all the way to deployment and advanced radiomics.

 Clinical uses of AI-based segmentation software in Neuro-Oncology practice.
 Understand why this work matters — how automated segmentation assists neurosurgeons and oncologists with diagnosis, surgical planning, and monitoring treatment response.
 Study real clinical workflows to see where AI tools fit in.